 It’s very important to get rid of scalp ringworm.
 You can always follow the doctor’s prescription and take oral medicines.
 Besides, you can follow some simple steps to avoid ringworm at home.

 Apple Cider Vinegar can be a perfect tonic to get rid of scalp ringworm.
-Take some apple cider vinegar on a tablespoon.
+Take some apple cider vinegar in a tablespoon.
 Take some vinegar on your finger and gently rub it to the bald spots.
 Do it five to six times per day and you’ll see the result.
-The ringworm from the head will be gone by 3-5 days.
+The ringworm from the head will be gone in 3-5 days.

-However, the ringworm on the scalp might be a fungus infection but it can be diagnosed with proper treatments.
-Just follow the above tips given by our Hairstyle Laboratory’s specialist Alex Molina and deal with it.
+However, the ringworm on the scalp might be a fungus infection but can be diagnosed with proper treatments.
+Follow the above tips given by our Hairstyle Laboratory’s specialist Alex Molina and deal with it.